 Arena maintenance includes keeping the surface level and consistent through regular grooming or dragging, water application, ensuring proper drainage, and incorporating sand and/or footing additives when needed.

 Your grooming schedule will depend on your arena traffic and conditions.
-Some arenas need grooming multiple times per day while others may be fine with a couple times per week.
+Some equestrian arenas need grooming multiple times per day while others may be fine with a couple times per week.
 Understanding how your surface performs will help you recognize when your surface is in need of what type of maintenance.

 Arena Maintenance Goals

-- Keep sand particles and additives mixed
+- Keep sand particles and footing products mixed

 - Level out the surface – divots, deep/shallow spots, hard spots, etc.

 Grooming equipment will have a direct result to your arena’s long-term performance.
 Older styles of equipment like chain drags, or drags with only straight teeth, will not support proper mixing of the sand particles and don’t work with textile additives.

 The depth and angle of tine bars can be adjusted on all Premier Arena Drags.
 Groomers lift particles, mix, fluff, compact, and level the arena surface.
 Roller bars stabilize the groomer while adding compaction.

 Change up the pattern each day so that the tractor doesn’t create compaction.
 Be sure to not always drive on the rail.
 Here are some suggested patterns.